Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Conclusion

 \section{Conclusion}

-In this paper, we tackled the problem of multi-object tracking and demonstrated the potential of a Transformer-based tracker with a combination of several known methods to create a robust tracker and outperform existing trackers on the MOTChallenge MOT17 and MOT20 benchmark datasets.
-Our tracker is currently ranked first among the transformer-based trackers in these datasets in terms of HOTA and IDF1.
-We demonstrated the benefits of including Kalman motion estimation and integrating a combination of appearance embedding and position in the track association stage, both of which improved the rate of misdetections and ID switches.
-We believe future work on transformers and their implementation on the MOT task might lead to an all-in-one transformer based tracker without the need for additional modules.
+In this paper, we explored the problem of multi-object tracking and demonstrated the potential of a Transformer-based tracker on the MOTChallenge MOT17 and MOT20 benchmark datasets.
+We addressed one of the weakest components of the transformer - its motion estimation branch - and demonstrated the benefits of including a fine-tuned Kalman filter for motion estimation while choosing a more accurate representation of the measurement vector and estimating its error.
+Moreover, we found that integrating a combination of appearance embedding and position in the track association stage reduces association errors as demonstrated by the IDF1 metric.
+Our tracker is currently ranked first among the transformer-based trackers in the MOTChallenge datasets in terms of HOTA and IDF1, indicating the merits of our modifications.
+Looking ahead, we believe future research into transformers and their tailored implementation for the MOT task might lead to an all-in-one transformer based tracker without the need for additional modules.